Non-directed polymers in random environments with range penalties: the high dimensional case: Abstract

 \section{Abstract}

+We study a \textit{non-directed polymer model} in random environments.
+The polymer is modeled by a simple symmetric random walk $S$ on $\bbZ^d$ with $d\geq2$, and the random environment is modeled by i.i.d.\ random variables whose tail probability decays polynomially.
+The interaction between the polymer and the random environment is captured by a Gibbs transform: at time $N$, the law of $S$ is tilted by the factor $\exp(\sum_{x\in\cR_N}(\beta\omega_x-h))$, where $\cR_N$ is the range of $S$ up to time $N$, $\beta\geq0$ is the inverse temperature, and $h\in\bbR$ is an external field.
+By appropriately tuning $\beta=\beta_N$ and $h=h_N$, we establish the phase diagram, analyze the fluctuations of $S$ under the Gibbs transform, and derive the scaling limits of the (logarithmic) partition function.
 This paper is a follow-up work of \cite{BTW21}.
-We study a \textit{non-directed polymer model} in random environments.
-The polymer is represented by a simple symmetric random walk $S$ on $\bbZ^d$ with $d\geq2$ and the random environment is represented by i.i.d.\ heavy-tailed random variables with their tail probability decaying polynomially.
-We perform a Gibbs transform to describe the interaction between polymers and random environments.
-Up to time $N$, the law of $S$ is tilted by $\exp(\sum_{x\in\cR_N}(\beta\omega_x-h))$, where $\cR_N$ is the range of $S$ up to time $N$, $\beta\geq0$ is the inverse temperature and $h\in\bbR$ is an external field.
-By tuning $\beta=\beta_N$ and $h=h_N$, we establish the phase diagram and study the fluctuations of $S$ under the Gibbs transform and the scaling limits of the (logarithmic) partition function.
-The novelty and challenge, compared to \cite{BTW21}, is that we also tune the external field $h$, which brings in various \textit{range penalties}, unlike in \cite{BTW21}, where $h$ is fixed and merely playing a role of centering for the random environment.
-We discuss our contribution in Section \ref{sec:commconj}.
+The main novelty and challenge arise from tuning the external field $h$, which brings in various \textit{range penalties}, unlike in \cite{BTW21}, where $h$ is fixed and serves only as a centering term for the random environment.

 \textit{2010 Mathematics Subject Classification}: 82D60, 60K37, 60G70

 \textit{Keywords}: Random polymer, Random walk, Range, Heavy-tail distributions, Weak-coupling limit, Folding, Stretching